ohmyzsh/ohmyzsh/plugins/sprunge/README.md

 ```

 ## Notes
--Sprunge accepts piped data, STDIN redirection, text strings as input.
+- Sprunge accepts piped data, STDIN redirection, text strings as input.
 Sprunge can only accept one input at a time.
--Argument precedence goes as follows: STDIN > piped input > text strings.
+- Argument precedence goes as follows: STDIN > piped input > text strings.
--If a filename is mispelled or doesn't have the necessary path description, it will NOT generate an error, but instead treat it as a text string.
+- If a filename is mispelled or doesn't have the necessary path description, it will NOT generate an error, but instead treat it as a text string.